-3.2.9 General Settings Tab > Cellular Settings (X-400C and X-404C only)
+3.2.9 General Settings Tab > Cellular Settings (X-400C and X-404C only Not sold outside US)

 Modules equipped with a cellular modem have an additional section for cellular settings.

 IMEI

 This stands for "International Mobile Equipment Identity" which is a serial number for the internal cellular radio modem.
 This will be displayed as the device is able to retrieve it from the cellular modem.